petero-codes/leraningmanagement-system/docs/06_DEPLOYMENT_GUIDE_ACADEMIC.md

 ## Overview

 This document provides a complete deployment guide for the Student Academic Management System (SAMS) to meet academic submission requirements.
-The project has been deployed to **InfinityFree** (free PHP/MySQL hosting) and is available via GitHub repository.
+The project has been deployed to **Render.com** (free PHP/PostgreSQL hosting) and is available via GitHub repository.

 ---